 - 1. The learner is the focus of all assessment.
 Assessment will cover skills and achievement objectives in all learning areas. - 2.
 Assessment is an integral part of curriculum delivery which provides clear learning outcomes against which student progress can be measured. - 3.
 A variety of data collecting methods are used to enable teachers to plan and review progress of students. - 4.
 Diagnostic, Formative and Summative assessment will be used in all learning areas. - 5.
 National Standardised Tests will be used as diagnostic tools and to measure progress of students in Reading, Writing and Mathematics, against levels of the NZ Curriculum and in assisting with determining OTJS (Overall Teacher Judgements). - 6.
-The Board will receive a report about whole school progress, through the reporting of various learning areas throughout the year. - 7.
+The Board will receive a report about the progress of Target Students, through the reporting of various different learning areas. - 7.
 Feedback to students will be both written, verbal and online when necessary. - 8.
 Goal setting will be a critical part of the learning cycle.
-Parents/whānau will be active participants.
+Parents/Whanau will be active participants.
 These Hui will take place in Terms 1, 2 and 3.